Peak 11,300 Rock Climbing

 An alpine rock rack, pickets and 4-6 ice screws.
 Most of the climbing is on rock and snow, but ice screws may be needed for the final 500' and the upper part of the descent.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Peak 11,300:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Peak 11,300:

 Featured Route For Peak 11,300